nevstas/ludmila/README.md

 But not all of them can be represented as datasets.

 ## To Do
-- Rewrite to use GPU instead of CPU
 - Add more mathematical operations – sin, cos, tg, ctg, π, e, log (performance will drop, but the probability of finding a formula will increase).
 - Add datasets for other unsolved mathematical problems.